Mifflin County, Pennsylvania: Amish community

 The Amish community in Mifflin County, established in 1791, had a total population of 3,905 people (in 30 congregations) in 2017, or 8.5% of the county's population.

 Dialect

 The dominant form of speech in Mifflin County is the Central Pennsylvania accent.
 Almost everyone in Mifflin County speaks English.
 The Amish and some Mennonites speak Pennsylvania German, also known as Pennsylvania Dutch, a West Central German dialect, which is quite different from modern Standard German.
 The Amish and Mennonites can also speak English.
 Few non-Amish or Mennonites in Mifflin County today speak Pennsylvania German, but this was not true in the past.

-Micropolitan Statistical Area
+Micropolitan statistical area

-The United States Office of Management and Budget has designated Mifflin County as the Lewistown, PA Micropolitan Statistical Area (μSA).
+The United States Office of Management and Budget has designated Mifflin County as the Lewistown, PA micropolitan statistical area (μSA).
 As of the 2010 United States census the micropolitan area ranked 10th most populous in the State of Pennsylvania and the 237th most populous in the United States with a population of 46,682.